-According to the ELD mandate, an HOS electronic logbook solution for smartphones or tablets consists of three parts: 1) a mobile app for a driver, 2) a mobile app for a dispatcher, and 3) a hardware device that connects to the truck’s engine.
+According to the FMCSA ELD rules, an HOS electronic logbook solution for smartphones or tablets consists of three parts:

 How does an ELD connect to the truck’s engine?

-Under the hood of modern vehicles there is a fully-fledged electronic system that communicates with various sensors, constantly measuring speed, acceleration, braking, orientation, steering angle, wheel rotation, and more.
-The core of this system is formed by microprocessing modules known as Electronic Control Units (ECU), each of which controls a specific set of functions – engine, transmission, automatic braking, airbags, power windows, air conditioning, and so on.
+Under the hood of modern vehicles is a complex electronic system of sensors that communicate among one another, constantly measuring speed, acceleration, braking, orientation, steering angle, wheel rotation, and more.
+The core of this system is formed by microprocessing modules known as Electronic Control Units (ECUs), each of which controls a specific set of functions – the engine, transmission, automatic braking, airbags, power windows, air conditioning, and so on.
 There are about 70 ECUs in a modern vehicle.

 ECUs communicate with each other using standardized protocols, of which there are several.
-The most common standard is called Controller Area Network (CAN).
-CAN enables a constant flow of data signals among sensors, actuators and ECUs within the vehicle, but doesn’t have a central hub.
+The most common standard is Controller Area Network (CAN).
+CAN enables a constant flow of data signals among sensors, actuators, and ECUs within the vehicle, but it doesn’t have a central hub.

-The only thing that a driver needs to do to enable engine-connected logging is plug an ELD into a vehicle diagnostic port and then wirelessly connect an e-logging app to the ELD..
+The only thing that a driver needs to do to enable engine-connected logging is plug an ELD into the vehicle’s diagnostic port and then wirelessly connect an e-logging app to the ELD.

 What does an e-logging mobile app do?

 The minimum data that an ELD must gather includes: